tectiv3/go-lsp/README.md

 ## Disclaimer

 This is alpha-grade software, API may change without notice.
-If you decice to use this library, expect breaking changes.
+If you decide to use this library, expect breaking changes.